Xiaomi 11T Pro review: 120W fast charging isn't enough to save this phone

 Xiaomi 11T Pro The competition

 Of course, there's also the OnePlus 9 to consider.
 OnePlus' option in this category has a gorgeous design, powerful hardware with a 120Hz AMOLED panel, clean software with plenty of customizability, and Hasselblad-tuned cameras.
 It also has 65W fast charging and 15W wireless charging, and will get three Android updates.
-Like the Mi 11, the OnePlus 9 costs €699 ($820) in the region.
+Like the Mi 11, the OnePlus 9 costs €699 ($820) in the region, and over in India, you can pick it up for just ₹44,999 ($600).

 If you're looking to save some cash, the standard Xiaomi 11T has most of the same features as the 11T Pro, but is instead powered by the MediaTek Dimensity 1200, and has 67W fast charging.
 On the upside, it is available for €549 ($645), a full €100 less than the 11T Pro.